lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 ## Part III — AI for Everyday Search: Finding Flights, Services, and Local Help

 Search engines have been the default way to find information online for decades.
 But the way people search is changing fast.
-Instead of typing keywords and scrolling through a list of links, you can now describe what you need in plain language — and AI will gather, filter, and summarize the results for you.
+Instead of typing keywords and scrolling through a list of links, you can now describe what you need in plain language and AI will gather, filter, and summarize the results for you.

 In this section, you will learn how to use AI as a search assistant for practical, real-life tasks: finding a flight, locating a reliable plumber or AC technician, comparing home service providers, and more.
-No special skills required — just the ability to describe what you need.
+No special skills required, just the ability to describe what you need.

 ### 3.1 AI Search vs. Traditional Search: What Is the Difference?

 When you type a query into Google, you get a list of links.
 You still have to click, read, compare, and decide.
-AI-powered search tools go one step further: they read and synthesize results for you, then present a clear, consolidated answer.
+AI-powered search tools go various steps further: they read and synthesize results for you, then present a clear, consolidated answer.

 | | Traditional Search (Google, Bing) | AI-Powered Search |
 |---|---|---|